favydabs/alx-system_engineering-devops/0x00-shell_basics/README.md

-You can assume that the directory /tmp/u will exist when we will run your script. rm *~ :  script that deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+You can assume that the directory /tmp/u will exist when we will run your script. rm *~ :  script that deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -la -p -m -v : command that lists all the files and directories of the current directory, separated by commas (,).